-- (1) Severance includes: (a) base salary for two years for the CEO and one and half years for NEO's if involuntary terminated without cause, or base salary for two years if terminated within two years following a Change in Control, and (b) in the event of termination within two years following a Change in Control, payment in the amount of two times the target annual incentive amount determined as of the termination date. - (2) Annual Incentive includes: (a) target annual incentive if involuntary terminated without cause, death or disability, and (b) target annual incentive if terminated within two years following a Change in Control. - In the event of termination due to death or disability, the amount includes (a) the unvested restricted shares valued at the market price of our common stock on December 31, 2021 (\$121.09), (b) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 31, 2021 (\$121.09) over the exercise price, and (c) the unvested performance shares, calculated as the target number of performance shares specified in each grant multiplied by the percentage of months of service completed in the full performance period, multiplied by the market price of our common stock on December 31, 2021 (\$121.09).
-In the event of termination due to a Change in Control, the amount includes (i) the unvested restricted shares valued at the market price of our common stock on December 31, 2021 (\$121.09) over the exercise price, and (iii) the greater of (x) 100% of the target number of unvested performance shares specified on the grant notice or (v) the number of performance shares that otherwise would have become vested as of the vesting date, based on the TSR multiplier or EBITDA Per Share performance factor attained as of the date of termination, shall become vested performance shares valued at the market price of our common stock on December 31, 2021 (\$121.09).
-For purposes of calculating the Change in Control amount, we assume that 100% of the target number of unvested performance shares is greater than the number of shares that would have become vested based on the TSR multiplier or EBITDA Per Share performance factor attained as of the date of termination. - Participants are entitled to a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 18 months for all NEOs other than the CEO and by 24 months for the CEO if the termination date is prior to or absent a Change in Control, or by 24 months if the termination date is on or within two years following a Change in Control. - (5) Participants are entitled to access up to \$20,000 of employer-paid outplacement services for 12 months following termination.
+- (1) Severance includes: (a) base salary for two years for the CEO and one and half years for NEO's if involuntary terminated without cause, or base salary for two years if terminated within two years following a Change in Control, and (b) in the event of termination within two years following a Change in Control, payment in the amount of two times the target annual incentive amount determined as of the termination date. - (2) Annual Incentive includes: (a) target annual incentive if involuntary terminated without cause, death or disability, and (b) target annual incentive if terminated within two years following a Change in Control. - (3) In the event of termination due to death or disability, the amount includes (a) the unvested restricted shares valued at the market price of our common stock on December 30, 2022 (\$104.89), (b) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89), (b) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89), (b) the unvested performance shares, calculated as the target number of performance shares specified in each grant multiplied by the event of termination due to a Change in Control, the amount includes (i) the unvested restricted shares valued at the market price of our common stock on December 30, 2022 (\$104.89). (ii) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89), (ii) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89), (ii) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89), (ii) the unvested stock option awards multiplied by the excess, if any, of the market price of our common stock on December 30, 2022 (\$104.89) over the exercise price, and (iii) the greater of (x) 100% of the target number of unvested performance shares specified on the grant notice or (v) the number of performance shares that otherwise would have become vested as of the vesting date, based on the TSR multiplier or EBITDA Per Share performance factor attained as of the date of termination, shall become vested performance shares valued at the market price of our common stock on December 30, 2022 (\$104.89).
+For purposes of calculating the Change in Control amount, we assume that 100% of the target number of unvested performance shares is greater than the number of shares that would have become vested based - (4) Participants are entitled to a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 18 months for all NEOs other than the CEO and by 24 months for the CEO if the termination date is prior to or absent a Change in Control, or by 24 months if the termination date is on or within two years following a Change in Control. - (5) Participants are entitled to access up to \$20,000 of employer-paid outplacement services for 12 months following termination.